 As a reminder, an interim final rule issued in 2008 remains in effect and provides "cap-gap" relief for F-1 students with pending H-1B petitions.
 Specifically, F-1 student visa holders who have received work authorization pursuant to Optional Practical Training (OPT), may extend their authorized period of stay and work authorization as long as they are a beneficiary of a timely-filed H-1B petition that was granted by, or is pending with, USCIS, prior to the expiration of their OPT.

-Due to a recovering economy, the FY 2013 year allotment depleted sooner than expected and lasted only nine weeks until June 11, 2012.
-The demand for H-1B visas will likely be greater than last year.
-Employers are encouraged to file on April 1, 2013 if they need to employ foreign workers in the H-1B category.
+Due to a recovering economy, the FY 2014 year allotment depleted sooner than expected and lasted only one week until April 5, 2013.
+The demand for H-1B visas will likely be the same as, if not greater than, last year.
 If the number of applications received exceeds the numerical cap, USCIS will conduct a “lottery” and randomly select the number of petitions required to reach the numerical limit from the pool of petitions received on the final day of acceptance (“final receipt date”).
 USCIS will then reject cap-subject petitions that are not selected, as well as those received after the final receipt date.

 For more information regarding H-1B petitions or immigration developments, please contact your principal Squire Sanders lawyer or one of the individuals listed in this publication.